Myths About Depression

 MYTH: If you’re depressed, it just means you’re going through a tough time at the moment.

-TRUTH: Tough times—like a break up with a boyfriend or girlfriend, or your parents’ divorce—can lead to depression.
+TRUTH: Tough times—like a break up with a significant other, or your parents’ divorce—can lead to depression.
 The tough time itself is not necessarily the only factor involved.
 A physical illness, feelings of loneliness or isolation, being bullied or abused can all lead to depression.
 Sometimes depression can have no obvious cause at all, but it could be the result of biological or genetic factors.

 We all deal with stress differently.
 Some of us have stronger coping skills or support systems to help us through tough times, but no matter how well equipped we are to handle stressors in our life, sometimes we still need extra help.
 So whether you’re going through a tough time or experiencing depression, it’s important to talk to someone and get the help you need.